-Unfortunately, not all of us are born with a perfectly aligned set of teeth.
-Nature, and sometimes misuse or lack of dental care, can result in a number of abnormalities in our teeth.
+As much as we’d all like to, not all of us are born with perfectly aligned pearly white teeth.
+Nature, genetics and misuse or lack of oral and dental care and childhood habits can result in a number of abnormalities in our teeth and jaws.

-Lets take a look at braces and Invisalign costs in Australia, along with what you can expect in having these procedures done.
+Lets take a look at braces and Invisalign costs in Australia, along with what you can expect in having these dental appliances.

 But first - Braces vs invisalign